lll-jy/cs3245-assign4/README.txt

 2. Parsing queries

-2.1 Query Refinement Techniques
+2.1 Query refinement techniques

-2.1.1 Query Extension
+2.1.1 Query extension
 NLTK's English WordNet is used for query extension.
 For every query term, words with similar meaning to this term is retrieved from the WordNet to form the new query.
 The new query consists both the original terms and the extended term, while the original terms having a higher weight.